 Situation of Peillon

-From Sainte-Thècle (altitude 181 m), the “Route du Vieux Village” (Old Village Road) with its hairpins leads up to the entrance to the old village at 372 m where a few parking spaces can be found.
+From Sainte-Thècle (altitude 181 m), the “Route du Vieux Village” (Old Village Road) with its hairpins leads up to the entrance to the old village at 372 m where you’ll find a few parking spaces.

 Peillon: a bit of history

-The first written mention of Peillon dates to 1150 under the name “Guauceranus de Pellom“.
-It belonged to the same territory as the neighbouring village of Peille until 1235.
+The first mention of Peillon dates to 1150 under the name “Guauceranus de Pellom“.

 In 1388, Peillon came under the authority of the House of Savoy.
 The village became French during the French Revolution and the Napoleonic Era.